 In this section, we will see how to visualize the created board (static or animated) in 3D.
 The 3D is a very powerful tool with many advanced features to simulate a realistic situation.

-TacticalPad has 3 special effects for the boards, highlight, trail and connectors.
+TacticalPad has different special effects for the boards, highlight, trail, connectors and Voronoi diagram.
 They are a very important visual aid to increase the players attention.

 In this section, you will learn how to manage your roster, set the team logo and appearance.
 After setting them up, you may save, load and set the favorite teams.